-Aminatta Forna was born in Scotland, raised in Sierra Leone and Britain and spent periods of her childhood in Iran, Thailand and Zambia.
-She is the award-winning author of the novels The Memory of Love and Ancestor Stones, and a memoir The Devil that Danced on the Water.
-The Hired Man, her latest novel, is published in March 2013.
-Aminatta is Professor of Creative Writing at Bath Spa University.
-From September 2013 she will be Sterling Brown Distinguished Visiting Professor at Williams College, Massachusetts.
+Aminatta Forna was born in Scotland, raised in Sierra Leone and Great Britain and spent periods of her childhood in Iran, Thailand and Zambia.
+She is the award-winning author of the novels Happiness, The Hired Man, The Memory of Love and Ancestor Stones, and a memoir, The Devil that Danced on the Water.
+Her latest book, an essay collection, The Window Seat: Notes from a Life in Motion, was published in 2021.

 In 2003 Aminatta established the Rogbonko Project to build a school in a village in Sierra Leone.
-The charity now runs a number of projects in the spheres of education, sanitation and maternal health.
+The charity has also run a number of projects in the spheres of adult education, sanitation and maternal health.

 Aminatta Forna is a Fellow of the Royal Society of Literature and was made OBE in the Queen's New Year's Honours 2017.